solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 Once the application and database are deployed, the next phase is to manage the new cloud-based data workload and supporting resources.
 Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available and performed at the expecting level.

 Flexible server is equipped with built-in performance monitoring and alerting features.
 All Azure metrics have a one-minute frequency, each providing 30 days of history.
-You can configure alerts on the metrics.
+Alerts can be configureed on metrics.
 The service exposes host server metrics to monitor resource utilization and allows configuring slow query logs.
-Using these tools, you can quickly optimize your workloads and configure your server for the best performance.
+Using these tools, it is possible to quickly optimize workloads and configure the server for the best performance.

 Azure can to monitor all of these types of operational activities using tools such as [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/overview), [Log Analytics](https://learn.microsoft.com/azure/azure-monitor/platform/design-logs-deployment), and [Azure Sentinel](https://learn.microsoft.com/azure/sentinel/overview).
 In addition to the Azure-based tools, external security information and event management (SIEM) systems can be configured to consume these logs as well.

 Administrators should [plan their monitoring strategy](https://learn.microsoft.com/azure/azure-monitor/best-practices-plan) and resource configuration for the best results.
 Some data collection and features are free, while others have associated costs.
-Focus on maximizing your applications' performance and reliability.
+Focus on maximizing the applications' performance and reliability.
 Identify the data and logs that indicate the highest potential signs of failure to optimize costs.
 See [Azure Monitor Pricing](https://azure.microsoft.com/pricing/details/monitor/) for more information on planning monitoring costs.

 ### Application Insights cost management

 Application Insights comes with a free allowance that tends to be relatively large enough to cover the development and publishing of an app for a small number of users.
 As a best practice, setting a limit can prevent more data than necessary from being processed and keep costs low.

-Larger volumes of telemetry are charged by the gigabyte and should be monitored closely to ensure your finance department does not get a larger than expected Azure invoice.
+Larger volumes of telemetry are charged by the gigabyte and should be monitored closely to ensure the finance department does not get a larger than expected Azure invoice.
 [Manage usage and costs for Application Insights](https://learn.microsoft.com/azure/azure-monitor/app/pricing)

 ## Monitoring database operations